About Azul Komodo

 Ocean health is our #1 priority, and we are active in the community through Trash Hero and youth education programs.
 We are a proud member of Green Fins and strive to improve ocean health in many ways.
 The Azul Komodo office and dive boat are free of single-use plastics.
 Reef-safe sunscreen and biodegradable soap are available on our dive boat, as well as towels to keep you comfortable during your dive trip.
 We also offer freshly made vegetarian food on our day trips to lower our environmental impact (other dietary needs can be met upon request).

 Experience diving for the first time or get your PADI certification on one of the most beautiful reefs in the world.
 Develop your scuba diving skills by taking a continuing education course and become a safer, more confident diver with ninja-like buoyancy skills.
 Azul Komodo offers a wide range of PADI courses where you’ll be trained by experienced scuba instructors.
 The Komodo National Park has stunning dive sites for all levels – the best part about taking a course with us?
 Small class sizes.
 We guarantee no more than 2 divers per PADI Instructor.
 Talk about safety 😉

 Azul Komodo team

 Dive with us and become part of the Azul family.
+We are a small team with a deep passion for scuba diving.
+In association with Azul Unlimited, we focus on thorough scuba training, safe diving expeditions, and supporting the environment.
 From the compressor filler to the captain to your experienced dive guide, we guarantee you will have the best dive service in Labuan Bajo.